Bilbao

 Bilbao City Hall

-• The Basque Museum/Museo Vasco: At this museum you can learn more about the Basque culture that naturally characterizes the Basque Country in the border area between France and Spain.
-At the museum there are countless interesting items and different themes to explore.
+Museo Vasco is a museum where you can learn more about the Basque culture, which naturally characterizes the Basque Country in the border area between France and Spain.
+At the museum there are countless museum objects and different themes.
+The museum’s original name was the Basque Archaeological, Ethnographic and Historical Museum, and it tells about the general areas for the exciting exhibitions.

 Other Attractions